Never assume hotel or hostel prices are fixed. Book right and massive savings are possible on UK and worldwide rooms.

 Step 2: Match up normal hotels

 Narrow the hotel down by matching it with Hotwire's normal, revealed hotels.
-Open a new browser window, search for the same dates, click 'standard rate' on the left side of the page and select the number of stars on the left to narrow it down.
+Open a new browser window, search for the same dates, click 'standard rate' (near the top) and select the number of stars on the left to narrow it down.

 Zoom in on the standard hotel map until it matches the Hot Rate hotel's area map.
 Check which standard hotels in that area match the hot hotels' stars and amenities.